Man sitting on bench with mountain view wondering, “What is therapy like?”

 Just as your therapist will set some boundaries with you, you’re always welcome to set boundaries with your therapist.
 If there’s something about their approach that you’re finding uncomfortable or unhelpful, you can tell them that.
 If they ask you a question you don’t want to answer, you’re always welcome to say, “I’m not ready to discuss that yet.”
 A good therapist may gently probe some tender areas such as anxiety or depression, if they believe discussing them will help you create a good space for yourself mentally.
 But if you tell them you don’t want to go there, they’ll respect your limits.

-What is Therapy Like: A Light in Dark Places
+What Is Therapy Like: A Light in Dark Places

 Everybody has wounds and shameful places, including your therapist.
 Revisiting those places with an empathetic, caring guide can be a remarkably healing experience, all on its own.
 You’ll likely find that what pains you today will pain you less tomorrow, once those wounds are brought to light and treated with the care and understanding they deserve.